UEH Standard Programs

 6. Brief Description of Course Content:

-Climate change and its negative impacts on economic activity and social life have become increasingly present and intensifying on a global scale in the last decade of 2010s.
-Science generally recognizes climate change as the cause of extreme weather events such as droughts, floods, tropical hurricanes, etc., incorporating the latent risks of business operations disruption and property damage.
-Therefore, accelerating the transition to a low-carbon or carbon-neutral economy is an ambitious goal of many countries.
+Climate change and its negative impacts on economic activities and social life have become increasingly evident and intensified globally in the past decade of the 2010s.
+Science recognizes that climate change is the cause of extreme weather events such as droughts, floods, tornadoes, etc. This leads to disruption of business operations and property damage.
+Vietnam is one of the five countries most severely affected by climate change.
+Therefore, in the financial sector, identifying, measuring, and managing financial risks associated with climate change is becoming increasingly important.